sjbennett123/gloryforthefist/content/rules/formal_magic.md

 Casters can choose to pool their formal magic ability to cast multiple Formal Magic spells onto a single target.
 The total number of Formal Magic they can use cannot exceed double the amount of their total unused formal for the day.
 This accounts for casting in Dark Territory.

-The primary caster of any individual formal magic within a batch must be designated just prior to the start of that formal magic and that caster must be in possession of the scroll at the start of the formal magic for which he is caster.
+The primary caster of any individual formal magic within a batch must be designated just prior to the start of that formal magic, and that caster must be in possession of the scroll at the start of the formal magic for which he is caster.

 All casters involved in a batch must be within the Circle for all formal magic cast within that batch.
 If any caster drops out between formal magic castings in a batch, the total level of formal magic allowed within the batch is recalculated.
 That caster is no longer required to remain in the Circle.
-If the total levels of formal magic already equals or exceeds the new limit then the batch terminates.
+If the total levels of formal magic already equal or exceed the new limit, then the batch terminates.
 No formal casters may be added to a batch once the batch begins.

 ### Tags

 Every formal magic spell in this system has a corresponding tag.
 Chapters are not permitted to re-issue tags issued from another chapter without National approval.
-Thus players may not add formal magic effects to items tagged by other chapters, since the local chapter may not re-issue the tag.
-Chapters may re-issue tags from their own chapter (adding new effects if appropriate), but the Transferability status of an item can never increase.
-This means that if an Unrestricted transfer item has an LCO Enchant cast it, the tag must be reissued as LCO.
+Thus, players may not add formal magic effects to items tagged by other chapters, since the local chapter may not re-issue the tag.
+Chapters may re-issue tags from their own chapter (adding new effects if appropriate), but the transferability status of an item can never increase.
+This means that if an Unrestricted transfer item has an LCO Enchant cast on it, the tag must be reissued as LCO.
 If an item has effects of varying durations, the duration of each effect must be marked.
-Magic item tags cannot be otherwise marked or modified other than to reduce numbers of charges or destroy the tag.
+Magic item tags cannot otherwise be marked or modified other than to reduce the number of charges or destroy the tag.
 Each tag for items generated using the Formal Magic system must be marked as “Indestructible” or “Destructible.”

-Schools: A scroll must be marked as one School or the other.
+Schools: A scroll must be marked as one school or the other.

 ### Targets

 The target of a formal magic must be declared at the beginning of a formal magic and may not be changed during the casting.
-If the target has a spirit the target will know immediately that it is the target of the formal magic and what formal magic is being cast.
+If the target has a spirit, the target will know immediately that it is the target of the formal magic and what formal magic is being cast.
 In the case of multiple targets, all such targets must be declared.

-Formal magic spells that target a spirit may be refused, with the exception of Investiture/Divestiture, Create Mark / Destroy Mark and Obliterate.
+Formal magic spells that target a spirit may be refused, with the exception of Investiture/Divestiture, Create Mark/Destroy Mark, and Obliterate.
 The Formal Marshal will inform the target that he is able to refuse this formal magic and the consequences thereof.
-This can be done anytime up to the end of the formal magic casting, prior to any die roll (if needed).
+This can be done at any time up to the end of the formal magic casting, prior to any die roll (if needed).
 Refusing a formal magic cast upon a spirit will cause the target to die and immediately leave to seek resurrection, regardless of whether the target is conscious.

 ### Pyramids

-Casting a pyramid based formal magic upon an item with the same pyramid based formal magic already on it (from another batch) does not increase the original pyramid.
-In order to increase the size of a pyramid once cast, a new pyramid larger than the first must be cast, in which case the first pyramid immediately expires and the second pyramid takes effect.
+Casting a pyramid-based formal magic upon an item with the same pyramid-based formal magic already on it (from another batch) does not increase the original pyramid.
+In order to increase the size of a pyramid once cast, a new pyramid larger than the first must be cast; in that case, the first pyramid immediately expires and the second pyramid takes effect.

 ### Hex and Formal Magic